uwcartlab/webmapping/Chapter9/readme.md

 Chapter 9: D3 Foundations
 ========================

 Welcome to the first of four chapters in Unit 3 on D3, a powerful JavaScript library supporting coordination across many different kinds of map and visualization types.
-Chapter 9 includes three relatively longer lessons and ends with Activity 8 requiring you to compile a multivariate dataset for your Lab 2 D3 map.
+Chapter 9 includes three relatively longer lessons and ends with Activity 8 requiring you to compile a multivariate dataset for your Unit 3 D3 map.

 *   In Lesson 1, we investigate selections and blocks, the code structures that provide the backbone of D3 script.
 *   In Lesson 2, we expand on D3 selections to make data joins that transform geospatial data into DOM elements.